perryprog/JMBlog/rules.md

 - There are no grief protections on the main end island (the one with the dragon), do not build anything important there

+#### JustMinigames
+JustMinigames includes JustMinecraft minigames such as Switch and Bedwars.
+- Cheating is not allowed.
+If you cheat, you will be banned without a warning.
+Cheating includes using a modified client to gain an unfair advantage over other players.
+- Teaming is not allowed.
+If you are not in the same team as another player, you mustn't work together to gain an advantage over other players.

 ### Banned?

 To appeal your ban you can